corda/corda-runtime-os/applications/tools/p2p-test/p2p-setup/README.md

 ## Running the tool

-### Publishing network map group
+### Creating a membership group
-To publish a network map group:
+To create a membership group:
-1. Make sure you have a valid trust store PEM files.
+1. Make sure you have a valid PEM file containing the TLS trust roots of the group.
 2. Prepare a configuration file with the group data.
 For example:
 ```json
 {